3DStreet/3dstreet-docs/docs/managed-street/component-street-segment.md

 ## Segment Types

-The component includes several predefined segment types with specific configurations:
+The component includes several predefined segment types with specific configurations.
+These are intended to be used as a starting point for creating custom segment types.

 ### Drive Lane
 ```javascript